nikkilr88/egghead-asciicasts/using-chrome-developer-tools-elements/lessons/misc-chrome-devtools-elements-debug-with-style.md

 ![Populated Properties](../images/misc-chrome-devtools-elements-debug-with-style-populated-properties.png)

 and we don't care where they got set.
-Let's say somewhere in our CSS we said that all images have a border of, I don't know, 10 pixels, but only images of class kitten have a border of 3 pixels.
+Let's say somewhere in our CSS we said that all images have a border of, I don't know, 10 pixels, but only images of class `.kitten` have a border of 3 pixels.

 You see here on the left this visualizer says look, the more general rule for image specified 10 pixels, the more specific rule for `img.kitten`specified only 3, so this is crossed out.

 ![Specific Ruling](../images/misc-chrome-devtools-elements-debug-with-style-specific-rulling.png)

-But maybe we're working on a large website and we forgot that the kitten rule is going to override that, so this is a very helpful thing to show us.
+But maybe we're working on a large website and we forgot that the `.kitten` rule is going to override that, so this is a very helpful thing to show us.
 Finally, maybe we've got a ton of different rules, so let's step through here and see all of the rules that are currently active for borders on this image.

 ![Border Rules](../images/misc-chrome-devtools-elements-debug-with-style-border-rules.png)